-Advanced Emergency Medical Technicians provide basic and limited advanced emergency medical care and transportation of critical and emergent patients who access the emergency medical system (EMS).
-Advanced Emergency Medical Technicians (AEMTs) possess the fundamental knowledge and skills necessary to provide patient care and transportation.
-Advanced Emergency Medical Technicians function as part of a comprehensive EMS response, under medical oversight.
-Advanced Emergency Medical Technicians perform interventions with the basic and advanced equipment typically found on an ambulance.
-Advanced Emergency Medical Technicians function as a link between the scene and the emergency health care system.
+An Advanced Emergency Medical Technician provides basic and limited advanced emergency medical care and transportation of critical and emergent patients who access the emergency medical system (EMS).
+An Advanced Emergency Medical Technician possesses the fundamental knowledge and skills necessary to provide patient care and transportation.
+An Advanced Emergency Medical Technician functions as part of a comprehensive EMS response, under medical oversight.
+An Advanced Emergency Medical Technician performs interventions with the basic and advanced equipment typically found in an ambulance and function as a link between the scene and the emergency health care system.

 Upon program completion, students will be able to:

-- Demonstrate fundamental skills and knowledge of the following areas: the EMS system, the safety/well-being of the AEMT, and the medical, legal, and ethical issues to the provision of emergency care
+- Demonstrate fundamental skills and knowledge of the following areas: the EMS system, the safety/well-being of the Advanced Emergency Medical Technician, and the medical, legal, and ethical issues to the provision of emergency care

 - Integrate complex knowledge of the anatomy and physiology of the airway, respiratory, and circulatory systems to the practice of EMS